glencbz/Skiing-in-Singapore/readme.md

  - **find_max()**: finds path(i,j) and end(i,j) for a given point (i,j) recursively and stores them
  - **max_algorithm()**: iteratively calls find_max() over all points that were missed by the recursion and tracks the length of the longest paths (globally) and their ending heights

+For brevity, some of the parameters are omitted in the descriptions below.

+max_algorithm() attempts to compare path(i,j) for all (i,j), with the longest path value found so far.
+If the cached value is invalid, then path(i,j) has not been found yet and it calls find_max(i,j).
+The starting and ending points of the longest paths are stored so that they can be compared at the end.

+find_max(i,j) attempts to compare the longest path values of (i,j)'s lower height neighbours to find the largest one.
+If the cached value is invalid, then find_max() is first called on the neighbour before the comparison is done. find_max(i,j) also caches end(i,j) for easy retrieval and comparison.